Learn How to Use Your Logo Design With This Ultimate Guide To File Formats

 This file format has the unique ability to display a sequence of images, similar to a short video, called an animated GIF.
 That means that with this type of format you can have a logo with a short animation, like a blinking necklace or perhaps a rockstar moving his hand rocker movement.

 GIFs can be used effectively for limited-color images, like logos or any image where transparency is important.
 Do not use GIFs for full-color product photos and staff portraits, for example, where color variances are important, remember that GIF colors are limited to 256.
 We can deduce that this is the most used file on the web.

 2- PNG (Portable Network Graphics)

 PNG was created to improve upon and replace GIF as a file format not requiring a patent license.
 PNG graphics have a better compression rate than GIF images which result in smaller images than the same file saved as a GIF.

-PNG files offer transparency as well as animation, It could be use in any background.
+PNG files offer transparency as well as animation, It could be used in any background.

 3- JPEG (Joint Photographic Expert Group)

-As its name suggests, was specifically developed for storing photographic images.
-It has also became a standard format for storing images in digital cameras and displaying photographic images on internet web pages.
+As its name suggests, it was specifically developed for storing photographic images.
+It has also become a standard format for storing images in digital cameras and displaying photographic images on internet web pages.

 4- PDF (Portable Document Format)